Quickstart#

 Run a fit#

-Since we can make predictions and we have data and uncertainties, we should be able to construct a likelihood function.
+Since we can make predictions and we have (photometric) data and uncertainties, we should be able to construct a likelihood function, and then combine with the priors to sample the posterior.
 Here we’ll use the pre-defined default posterior probability function.
-We also set some sampling related keywords to make the fit go a little faster, though it should still take of order tens of minutes.
+We also set some sampling related keywords to make the fit go a little faster (but give rougher posterior estimates), though it should still take of order tens of minutes.

 from prospect.fitting import lnprobfn, fit_model